Reflejo/jquery-countdown/README.md

 Take a look to the [demostration](http://reflejo.github.com/jquery-countdown/).
 This countdown has an amazing animation.

 This project is still at beta stage, and probably it will remain that way :(.
+Now you can download the PSD file (It's [here](https://github.com/Reflejo/jquery-countdown/blob/master/img/digits.psd))

 ### Basic usage: